Cantaloupe - A Little History & Knowledge

 What Bacteria Grows On Cantaloupe?

 Cantaloupe and other types of melons can become contaminated with bacteria such as Salmonella, Escherichia coli, and Listeria monocytogenes.
-These bacteria can cause foodborne illness and can be transmitted to humans through the consumption of contaminated melons.
+These bacteria can cause foodborne illness and can be transmitted to humans by consuming contaminated melons.

 Salmonella is a type of bacteria that is commonly found in raw poultry, eggs, and dairy products, but it can also be found on the surface of melons.
 It can cause symptoms such as diarrhea, fever, abdominal cramps, and vomiting.